awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-file-tagging.md

        AZStd::vector<AZStd::string> tags{ "ignore", "shader" };

        bool shouldIgnore = false;
-       QueryFileTagsEventBus::EventResult(shouldIgnore, FileTagType::BlackList, &QueryFileTagsEventBus::Events::Match, szPath, tags);
+       QueryFileTagsEventBus::EventResult(shouldIgnore, FileTagType::exclude, &QueryFileTagsEventBus::Events::Match, szPath, tags);

        return shouldIgnore;
    }
 ```

 **Note**
-In the previous example, it shows querying the `QueryFileTagsEventBus` on the ID `FileTagType::BlackList`\.
-This implies that this query is using the file tagging rules specified in the `blacklist.filetag` file\.
+In the previous example, it shows querying the `QueryFileTagsEventBus` on the ID `FileTagType::exclude`\.
+This implies that this query is using the file tagging rules specified in the `exclude.filetag` file\.

 You can find the FileTag API in the `dev\Code\Framework\AzFramework\AzFramework\FileTag` directory\.
 In that directory, `FileTag.h` declares the `Match` method that was used in the previous example\.
 There are other methods there, such as `GetTags`, which you can use to write more complex logic\.
-You may find it useful to work with the `BlackListFileComponent` helper class, found in `FileTagComponent.h`\.
-This component class automatically loads the default exclusion file for you, sets the file tag type to `FileTagType::BlackList`, and connects to the `QueryFileTagsEventBus` upon activation\.
+You may find it useful to work with the `excludeFileComponent` helper class, found in `FileTagComponent.h`\.
+This component class automatically loads the default exclusion file for you, sets the file tag type to `FileTagType::exclude`, and connects to the `QueryFileTagsEventBus` upon activation\.